By Pat Buchanan

 They hate me, exulted FDR, “and I welcome their hatred!”
 He went on to crush and almost wipe out the Republican Party in 1936.

-At the end of the Reagan era, which the left had decried, “Barbarians at the Gate” was published, portraying the leveraged buyout of RJR Nabisco by Kohlberg Kravis Roberts as a manifestation of colossal greed.
+At the end of the Reagan era, which the left had decried, “Barbarians at the Gate” was published, portraying the leveraged out of RJR Nabisco by Kohlberg Kravis Roberts as a manifestation of colossal greed.

 Michael Lewis — author of “Liar’s Poker,” about the fall of Salomon Brothers, and “The Big Short” — has built a successful career describing the amorality at the apex of corporate America.